AnnArborTees/bootstrap5_form/CONTRIBUTING.md

 # Contributing

-Thanks so much for considering a contribution to bootstrap_form.
+Thanks so much for considering a contribution to bootstrap5_form.
 We love pull requests!

 We want everyone to feel welcome to contribute.
 We encourage respectful exchanges of ideas.
 We govern ourselves with the Contributor Covenant [Code of Conduct](/CODE_OF_CONDUCT.md).

-There are a number of ways you can contribute to `bootstrap_form`:
+There are a number of ways you can contribute to `bootstrap5_form`:

 - Fix a bug or add a new feature
 - Add to the documentation